 With: struct car saturn = {.speed=172, .name="Saturn SL/2"};

-->
+-> or .:

-).Typedef: Basically, you take an existing type and you make an alias for it with typedef.
+.).->).Typedef: Basically, you take an existing type and you make an alias for it with typedef.

 **typedef** int antelope; *// Make "antelope" an alias for "int"*